Skip to main content

 As a newly licensed heavy truck driver, I would bring careful preparation, respect for procedure, and the kind of coachable attitude that helps a junior driver become dependable quickly.

-Your closing should feel natural for transport hiring.
-Avoid flat thank-you lines.
-End with a useful next move that fits the role: routes, availability, vehicle type, shift pattern, or start date.
+Your closing should feel natural for a transport role.
+Avoid generic thank-you lines.
+Instead, finish with a practical next step, such as discussing routes, availability, vehicle type, shift pattern, or start date.

 See a closing